gisaia/arlas_cli/docs/docs/started.md

 The `--index` option define the index to use and the `--display-name` define a pretty name used for collection in ARLAS.

-Several options define the data structure:
+Several elements define the data structure:

 - `--id-path`: The data field used as unique id of each element